-The Internship Agreement is provided by the ITER Organization and shall be signed by an intern, the Human Resources Department (HRD) Head, and the Director of the University, School or institution running educational program (or its representative), prior to the starting date of the internship.
-In principle, the ITER Organization will not sign any Agreement from the University, School or institution running educational program
+The Internship Agreement is provided by the ITER Organization and shall be signed by an intern, the Human Resources Division (HRD) Head, and the Director of the University, School or institution running educational program (or its representative), prior to the starting date of the internship.
+The Internship Agreement is only valid for the duration of the internship, consequently it is not possible to have an intern performing tasks outside of this period.

+In principle, the ITER Organization will not sign any Agreement from the University, School or institution running educational program.